 - Consistent anchor points every time you draw

 - Trigger tension and thumb knob are adjustable

 - Head can be locked into any position

 While not as configurable as the Synapse, the Edge still features essential customization, a great build for the price, and a design that is approachable for beginners and experts alike.check latest price

 Tru-Fire is a well-established, award-winning brand, which makes it easy to trust the quality of their budget-conscious accessories, including this bow release.

-Many may be reading these reviews and wondering why they need a thumb release at all.
+Many may be reading these reviews and wondering why they need a release at all.

-Thumb releases provide several benefits that have made seasoned hunters and professional archers alike swear by them.
-Here are some of the strongest benefits of using a thumb release.
+Those releases provide several benefits that have made seasoned hunters and professional archers alike swear by them.
+Here are some of the strongest benefits:

-First, thumb releases feel comfortable and more natural when compared to index or wrist releases.
-Any bowhunter can tell you that there is a mountain of difficulties to overcome without having to worry about your release feeling awkward or uncomfortable (read.. best bow release)
+First, they feel comfortable and more natural when compared to index or wrist releases.
+Any bowhunter can tell you that there is a mountain of difficulties to overcome without having to worry about your release feeling awkward or uncomfortable (read.. perfect bow release)